Heather O'Neal

 The capital city had changed so much since I had lived there - 12 years earlier!
 The town was nearly unrecognizable.
 Walking through the streets, I easily became lost.
 My quaint and quiet Kathmandu had become a busy, noisy, polluted place - way too much traffic.
 The tourist area had doubled in size.
 The culture and traditions I had experienced in the 80s seemed forgotten or less important.
 Now there were so many cars, busses and motorcycles.
 All the new, modern amenities like computers and cell phones were distracting.
 Even western clothing had taken over.

-Back in Ann Arbor, as part of my travel business, I opened a one-room bed and breakfast in my home.
-I called it 'The Trekkers Lodge'.
+Back in Ann Arbor, as part of my travel business, I opened a one-room bed and breakfast in my home, 'The Trekkers Lodge'.
 (This was 8 years before Airbnb!)
-I met travelers from all over the world - right in my living room - daily!
-During those many years, I sold imports from Nepal at Christmas time when it was cold and snowy at 'The Himalayan Bazaar in my Garage'.
+I met travelers from all over the world, right in my living room, daily!
+In the wintertime during those many years, I sold imports from Nepal at 'The Himalayan Bazaar in my Garage'.

 In 2011, my Nepalese business partner, Pem Dorjee Sherpa moved to Ann Arbor.
 Pem is a two-time Everest climber.
 He and his wife hold the record for the world's highest wedding.
 In 2005, Pem and his wife, Moni, were married at 29,028 feet on the summit of Mt.
 Everest!

 Pem and I joined forces in Michigan and moved The Himalayan Bazaar from my garage to Main Street in downtown Ann Arbor.
 Although still supportive, I left the store in 2019 to pursue other creative projects including my art and typing up many years of travel journals.
-Pem has since opened a Nepalese restaurant in Ann Arbor, Everest Sherpa Restaurant.
+Pem has since opened a Nepalese restaurant in Ann Arbor, Everest Sherpa Restaurant and manages a second restaurant, Base Camp.
 Pem and I continue to work together to promote Nepal and adventure travel.

 As a former teacher, I now teach outside the classroom.
 My goal is to educate about the world, people, cultures and traditions.